AHNU-wang/FE-Mamba/README.md

 This repository provides the implementation of **FE-Mamba**, a deep learning framework designed for short-term metro ridership flow prediction.
 The model aims to improve the prediction of passenger flow by jointly modeling sequential temporal dependencies, station-level spatial correlations, and intrinsic periodic patterns in metro ridership data.

+## Code Availability

+Our manuscript is currently under review.
+In accordance with standard academic practice, the full source code will be made publicly available upon acceptance of the paper.
+This policy helps preserve the integrity of the peer-review process while maintaining our commitment to research transparency and reproducibility.

 ## Overview

 Short-term metro ridership forecasting is important for intelligent urban rail transit operation, passenger flow management, and service scheduling.
 Existing graph-based or attention-based methods often depend on predefined graph structures or may struggle to preserve temporal order and periodic dynamics.
 FE-Mamba addresses these limitations by introducing a graph-free spatio-temporal modeling framework that combines frequency-domain enhancement with multi-scale Patch-Mamba sequence modeling.